altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former French engineer.
- - Among other things, I'm interested in programming languages, developer tooling and experiences,  machine learning, numerical simulation (FEM-based)...
+ - Among other things, I'm interested in scientific computing, numerical simulation (FEM-based), machine learning,  developer tooling and experiences...
  - I really enjoy to craft and fine-tune my computing experience -> [GNU Emacs](https://www.gnu.org/software/emacs/)
  - I'm a [NixOS](https://nixos.org/) enthusiast
  - I have an amazing wife and two cats